The Department of Water and Environmental Regulation has the State Government responsibility for managing Western

 Gnangara groundwater provides about 40 per cent of Perth’s drinking water, irrigation for one in four households with garden bores, and almost all the water for our parks, sports grounds, other green spaces and horticulture north of the Swan River (Derbarl Yerrigan) to Gingin.
 It also supports groundwater-dependent ecosystems such as wetlands and native bushland.

 Let’s rethink, innovate and collaborate

 By working together and rethinking how we interact with water, we can secure our groundwater in a drying climate to help create a liveable, sustainable, productive and resilient Perth for the long term.

 Our community, local governments, and Water Corporation have taken steps to respond to climate change by being more efficient and seeking alternative supplies.
 More needs to be done if we are to rebalance the Gnangara system as a whole.
-The draft plan sets out how.
+The new plan sets out how this will be achieved.

 The Gnangara groundwater allocation plan helps to deliver one of the actions of the Waterwise Perth Action Plan.
 The Waterwise Perth Action Plan sets the direction to transition Perth into a leading waterwise city by 2030 and is part of the State Government’s commitment to respond to the impacts of climate change.
 Our ambition is for Perth to be cool, liveable, green and sustainable – a place where people want to live, work and spend their time.